 1+ hours of volunteer work per week contributing to the guild (usually through out-of-game activities)

 Get ideas and feedback from members and build consensus

 Drive guild direction in game specific leadership roles

 "Basically this is your Board of Directors - they help facilitate all major decisions in the guild and have individual areas of responsibility which they manage as volunteers.”

-As per Captains, but have usually been helping the guild for a longer period of time.
+As per Captains, but usually have been helping the guild for a long period of time.

 Diffuse interpersonal situations that arise.